preethamrn/cstimer-converter/README.md

 npm run start
 ```

-The csv file will be output to `times.csv`.
+The tsv file will be output to `times.tsv`.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.